 A goofy cultural artifact, Tim Burton’s “Mars Attacks!” is a cult sci-fi comedy miscast as an elaborate, all-star studio extravaganza.
-Continually inventive, parodistic sendup of alien invasion movies that owes its style to genre classics of the ’50s, the technically brilliant picture possesses a quirky insider tone that will appeal to specialized student-age audiences and older sci-fi fans but will fly over, under and around the general public for B.O. that can’t possibly approach the production’s obviously lavish cost.
+Continually inventive, parodistic sendup of alien invasion movies that owes its style to genre classics of the ’50s, the technically brilliant picture possesses a quirky, somewhat facetious insider tone that will appeal to specialized student-age audiences and older sci-fi fans but will fly over, under and around the general public for B.O. that can’t possibly approach the production’s obviously lavish cost.

 Although the intent and feel of the film, which is based on some rare Topps trading cards of the early ’60s, are very different from “Independence Day,” this pic’s belligerent aliens and massive worldwide destruction they unleash, including the demolition of Washington, D.C. landmarks, unavoidably remind of the blockbuster.
 Burton’s picture could even be construed as something of a satire of the summer’s monster hit, although it was clearly made with no reference to it.

 After a surreal curtain-raiser involving some stampeding barbecued cows, pic gets down to business quickly, as hundreds of hubcap-like, “The Day the Earth Stood Still”-style flying saucers approach Earth, and Americans, led by president Jack Nicholson, optimistically prepare to welcome them in friendly fashion.

 During the initial half-hour, as the world awaits the Martians’ landing, an assortment of characters in three distinct locations present themselves.
 In Kansas, there is a trailer-home family in which gun-nut son Jack Black heads off for Army duty while his misfit brother, Lukas Haas, mans the donut stand and looks after Grandma (Sylvia Sidney).